Vegetarian Recipes for Baby Led Weaning & Toddlers

 Vegetables and fruits are also vital components of a wholesome vegetarian breakfast.
 These provide essential vitamins, minerals, and antioxidants while introducing babies and toddlers to various tastes.
 Fresh fruits such as bananas, berries, or slices of avocado are easily enjoyed by little ones and provide important nutrients like vitamins C and potassium.
 Additionally, vegetables like sweet potatoes, carrots, or spinach can be steamed and served as chunks or purees, offering valuable fibre, Vitamin A, and iron.

 Whole grains feature prominently in a vegetarian breakfast, offering energy and essential nutrients.
-Items like whole wheat bread, oats, or millet can be offered in the form of toast, porridge, or puffed cereals.
-These grains provide carbohydrates for sustained energy throughout the day, and oats, in particular, are known to be high in fibre, which aids digestion, while supporting healthy growth and development.
+Items like whole wheat bread, oats, or millet can be offered in the form of toast, porridge, or puffed cereals, all are a healthy meal.
+These grains provide carbohydrates for sustained energy throughout the day, and oats, in particular, are known to be high in fibre, which aids digestion, while supporting healthy growth and development, great for the entire family too.

 Another crucial nutrient for babies and toddlers is calcium, essential for the development of strong bones and teeth.
 Vegetarian sources rich in calcium include fortified plant-based milks, such as soy, almond, or oat milk.
 These can be used to make cereals, porridge, or smoothies.
 Moreover, chia seeds, when soaked in plant-based milk, form a gel-like consistency, creating a fun and nutritious option for little ones.